 2. The IFO within Football’s complaints process

 The IFO is the final stage on complaints involving customer issues.
-An individual, a group of individuals or an organisation who feels aggrieved at the service received from a provider should, in the first instance, take that complaint to the provider.
-That will usually be the football club which provided the service, but it could be one of the Football Authorities if they were responsible for the service (for example, the FA in the case of England matches).
+An individual, a group of individuals or an organisation who feel aggrieved about the goods or services received from a football provider should, in the first instance, take that complaint to the provider.
+That will usually be the football club which provided the goods or services, but it could be one of the Football Authorities if they were responsible for the service (for example, the FA in the case of England matches).
 You should always give the provider the opportunity to resolve your complaint before approaching the IFO.

-Where the IFO receives a complaint prematurely, ie where it has not gone to the provider or not enough time has elapsed from the submission of the complaint, the IFO will refer such complaints to the relevant body for consideration.
+Where the IFO receives a complaint prematurely, ie where it has not gone to the provider or not enough time has elapsed from the submission of the complaint, the IFO will refer such complaints to the provider for consideration.

 4. The outcome

 Within football’s complaints process there is no right of appeal against IFO adjudications.
 The IFO is the final stage of the complaints process.

 If you submit a complaint to the IFO, you should note the following:

 • Either party has the right to request sight of the evidence provided by the other side subject to reasonable safeguards.
 The IFO will not disclose information which is commercially sensitive, which relates to anti-fraud measures or which is personally confidential and to disclose would be against the provisions of the Data Protection Act

 • You may withdraw from the process at any time if you are unhappy with the way your complaint is being handled.

 • You may request that the final report is not published.